Cisco-AMP/amp4e_splunk_events_input/README.md

 docker-compose up
 ```

 * The changes in input app require the Splunk to be restarted.
-When you have made some changes, restart Splunk: `docker-compose exec splunk /opt/splunk/bin/splunk restart`
+When you have made some changes, restart Splunk: `docker-compose exec splunk sh -c '$SPLUNK_HOME/bin/splunk restart'`
 * Do not push your *local* folder to git repository, as it stores values that belong to your unique Splunk instance.
 * If you need to add a python library dependency - enter its name within the *bin/requirements-splunk.txt* and run `pip install -r bin/requirements-splunk.txt --target=$SPLUNK_HOME/lib/python2.7/site-packages`.
 * By default, Splunk will display 2 info messages about version updates when you reach its dashboard for the first time.
 If you see other messages (warnings or errors) - you most certainly need to fix your input app to make them disappear.